Some of the most progressive and insightful theater in America is happening in Colonial Williamsburg. Really.

 “She is a person,” Foster, acting as narrator, says of Jackson’s enslaved Millie.

-“Well, of sorts,” replies Smith, playing a enslaver of the period.
+“Well, of sorts,” replies Smith, playing an enslaver of the period.
 “She is property.”

 Jackson is accorded a moment to provide Millie’s own assessment to the audience: “I make a way,” she says, “out of no way.”